jiadreamran/my_blog/_posts/2017-03-12-hadoop-first-config-pseudodistributed.md

 vim ~/.bash_profile
 ```

-This will open the bash_profile I created in my [last article](hadoop-installation.html){:target="_blank"}.
+This will open the bash_profile I created in my [previous article](hadoop-installation.html){:target="_blank"}.
 There I just added the following into the "export" list:

 ```bash
 export HADOOP_CONF_DIR=/Users/jiadreamran/Desktop/hadoop/hadoop-2.7.3-jiadreamran-config